Skip to main content

 6.2 Discussion of Evaluations with Respective Dean

-The Provost will discuss the written report from the Review Committee as well as the 360 evaluation and survey responses with the respective Dean according to the timeline in Section 7.
-The Dean will have five (5) university business working days from receipt of the report to add a response, should the Dean choose to do so.
-A response is not required but may be used to provide additional information and/or justification to the written report.
+The Provost will discuss the written report from the Review Committee and the Stakeholder Feedback Survey with the respective Dean according to the timeline in section 7.
+The Dean will have five (5) university business working days from receipt of the report to add a response.
+A response is not required, but may be used to provide additional information and/or justification to the written report.

 6.3 Communicating the Outcome to Faculty

-The Provost will communicate the reappointment decision to the faculty of the college/school.
+The Provost will communicate the reappointment decision to the college/school faculty.

 7. Timelines